ginocic/PiHomeLab/docs/index.md

-# Welcome to My RPi HomeLab
+# Welcome to My HomeLab

-How to build up an home-lab with Raspberry Pi
+How to build up an homelab on Linux with Raspberry Pi, Odroid, Zimaboard and MiniPC

 ## OS